omniprime/100-days-of-code/log.md

 **Today's Progress**: Half tinkering half javascrpt research

 **Thoughts:** I spent my first half hour tinkering with what is wrong in my code for plugging in the latitued and longitude into my URL.
 I think I figured that out, but now I am having issues getting it to get the weather info.
 Not sure what is going on with that.
 I spent the last half an hour reading more javascript from W3schools.
 It is helpful, but slow.
 I am going to try and just read up tomorrow in hopes of figuring out what is wrong with my code.

+### Day 42: February 13th, 2017

+**Today's Progress**: JavaScript lessons and messing with a friends site

+**Thoughts:** Split my time today because I was having a hard time focusing on the javascript lessons.
+I started learning about JS handling forms.
+A lot there that I did not know and also more that I learned about what HTML5 can do without JS.
+The other half an hour was spent disecting my friends site that he threw together on squarespace. https://www.thereasonsimbrokepod.com/ I started to see what I could do to recreate this in its current form.
+I think I might spend my whole hour on it tomorrow.